oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 This makefile.include file has been provided to us by VASP.
 Our job here is two-fold:

-1. To ensure that we tell make (via the makefile.include file) the correct place to find MKL, I.e., to ensure that MKLROOT in the makefile.include file is set correctly.
+1. To ensure that we tell make (via the makefile.include file) the correct place to find MKL, I.e., to ensure that `MKLROOT` in the makefile.include file is set correctly.
-2. To ensure that we tell make the correct libraries to reference within MKLROOT.
+2. To ensure that we tell make the correct libraries to reference within `MKLROOT`.

 To do step 1, first type:

 `module list`

 To see the modules you’ve loaded into your environment.
 You should have `intel-oneapi-mkl/2023.0.0-intel` in the list.
-If not, review section [ENVIRONMENT PREPARATION].
+If not, review the [environment preparation](#environment-preparation) section.
 Now, we use the `module show` command to find the root directory of mkl:

 `module show intel-oneapi-mkl/2023.0.0-intel`